-The school has established a strong reputation for the role music plays in the day-to-day curriculum.
+We have established a strong reputation for the role music plays across the school.
 Our children have taken part in a range of musical events and performances both in school and externally.
 We run a successful school choir with a weekly after-school club.
 All Year 5 children have a weekly music lesson with a ukulele tutor gaining a basic knowledge of playing a musical instrument.
 This tuition is provided free of charge using 'Soundhub' funding.

-Children also have the opportunity to access a variety of class based music lessons and in addition other specialist music providers give tuition for piano, violin, recorder, guitar, drumming and brass instruments.
-We also have a number of children participating in rock bands through Rocksteady tuition.
+Children also have the opportunity to access a variety of music lessons delivered by peripatetic music teachers.
+The instruments taught include the piano, violin, recorder, guitar, drums, flute and various brass instruments.
+Last year almost 60 children were learning a musical instrument.